By Martin D’Souza | Opening Doorz Editorial | December 12, 2016

 Poor Emraan, Mohit Suri got him, time and again, dangerously close to Vidya Balan’s lips, and then like a good boy, was sent for the traditional hug!

-Vidya Balan knows the meaning an intense performance and she definitely knows what it means to lock lips in a scene and make it stand out, years after it has been enacted.
+Vidya Balan knows the meaning of intense performance and she definitely knows what it means to lock lips in a scene and make it stand out, years after it has been enacted.

 Vidya Balan in Guru and Ishquiya